faastjs/faast.js/docs/api/faastjs.log.md

 `provider` - Verbose logging of each interaction between faast.js runtime and the provider-specific implementation.

 `awssdk` - Verbose logging of AWS SDK.
 This can be useful for identifying which API calls are failing, retrying, or encountering rate limits.

-`retry` - Verbose logging of retry attempts in both SDK and invocations.
-This can be useful for identifying transient errors in the testsuite, or for understanding why calls are invoked multiple times.
-Currently this only logs retries from the faast runtime itself (i.e. high level retries) and google cloud.
-AWS provider-level retries are not logged.